colinxy/colinxy.github.io/about.md

 I am an undergraduate student majoring in Computer Science.

-Here are a few of my preference to give you an idea of who I am:
+Here are a few of my preferences to give you an idea of who I am:

 - I prefer Python to Javascipt.
 - I prefer C++ to Java.